uia4j/uia-utils-ext/README_DAO.md

 * HANA

 ## DAO Factory API
-根據 DTO 上的 Annotation 動態產生 CRUD SQL statements 並執行。
+Generate CRUD SQL statements depending on Annotations in the DTO class.

+* Focus on the design of DTO classes only.
+No XML, no configuration.
+* No need to modify the SQL statement.
+* No need to implement standard CRUD methods.
+* Least implementation of DAO classes.

 ### Table
 #### Key Points
-* TableInfo - annotate a class for a view.
+* TableInfo - annotate a class for a table.
 * ColumnInfo - annotate attributes for the columns.
 * DaoTableDao<T> - generic DAO for a table.